AUDIENCE-LED RETAIL & BRANDING STRATEGY

 Higher Profit Margins

 The backbone of Trader Joe's strategy is private label products, which make up 85% of their offerings.
-While challenging in terms of manufacturing, branding, and R&D, the approach is highly beneficial
+While challenging in terms of manufacturing, branding, and R&D, this model unlocks three strategic advantages that define how the company operates:

 2